-Nearly 550 of the 707 shows performed by Queen from 1970 to 1986 are documented on this website by means of at least one of the following: Pictures, a setlist, a review, a flyer, a poster, an anecdote, a recording, or simply a useful piece of information about it.
+Over 80% of the 705 shows performed by Queen from 1970 to 1986 are documented on this website by means of at least one of the following: Pictures, a setlist, a review, a flyer, a poster, an anecdote, a recording, or simply a useful piece of information about it.

 All of the pictures seen here are confirmed to be from a specific date (or at least a specific venue, as some pictures are labeled as "Rotterdam 1979" for instance, when Queen played two nights).
 In each concert listing the pictures generally appear in the order in which the concert unfolded (for example, if there are twenty pictures from a 1977 concert, the first picture won't be of Freddie in his flashy silver suit during the encore).
 Many thanks to Nino Trovato, Nareg Mikaelian, Alessio Rizzitelli, Fabio Minero and Valery Oganov for consistently ensuring I have all the pictures that could possibly be available to me.
 Also thanks to Andreas Voigts for sharing a plethora of bootleg artwork scans, and not to mention his unparalleled expertise on the history of Queen bootlegs.